20598 - FINANCE WITH BIG DATA

 Go to class group/s: 31

-To feel comfortable in this course, you should have good command of standard data science and machine learning frameworks in Python (pandas, scikit-learn).
+You should have mastered the first year courses on machine learning, databases and big data processing.
+Good command of standard data science and machine learning frameworks in Python (pandas, scikit-learn) is expected.

 - Payments, Payment Data and PSD2.

 - Financial Networks and Financial Risk Propagation

 - Summarize the upsides and limitations of permissionless blockchains for financial applications.

 - Identify adequate smart contract designs for financial applications.

 - Recognize systemic risks of current DeFi platforms, and select adequate mitigation strategies.

 - Describe the potential evolution of DeFi with settlement in central bank digital currency.